-The good thing with this essential feature is that it mainly comes in all hiking boots.
+The good thing about this essential feature is that it mainly comes in all hiking boots.

-However, we would advise that you still keep an eye out to avoid getting a hiking boot without waterproof.
+However, we would advise that you still keep an eye out to avoid getting a hiking boot without waterproofing.

 Understand you are hiking on a Smoky Mountain, and it can get cold.